tomaskala/dotfiles/README.md

 * Make

 ### System utilities
-* gnome-tweaks & No Topleft Hot Corner to disable the annoying "feature" when activities are opened whenever the cursor hits the top-left corner
+* gnome-tweaks & No Topleft Hot Corner to disable the annoying "feature" when activities are opened whenever the cursor hits the top-left corner.
 * Dash to Panel
 * [kitty](https://sw.kovidgoyal.net/kitty/)
     * Along with the steps specified on the linked page, it is necessary to perform `sudo ln -s ~/.local/kitty.app/bin/kitty /usr/bin/kitty`.